md-shahnawaz-95/StrategyPattern/README.md

-# Strategy Pattern
+# StrategyPattern
-This is a repository for explaining about the strategy pattern.
+This is a repository for explaining about the trategy pattern.

 # Definition
 The Strategy Pattern defines a family of algoriths, encapsulates each one, and make them interchangeble.